 (c) Comment on the effectiveness of using the equal width approach for classifying the above data set.
-Is there a bin-width that allows you to find both rules satisfactorily?
-If not, what alternative approach can you take to ensure that you will find both rules?
+Is there a bin-width that allows you to

 None of the discretization methods can effectively find both rules.
 One approach to ensure that you can find both rules is to start with bin width equals to 2 and consider all possible mergings of the adjacent intervals.
 For example, the discrete intervals are: